Learned Sorted Table Search and Static Indexes in Small Model Space: Abstract

 \section{Abstract}

 Machine Learning Techniques, properly combined with Data Structures, have resulted in Learned Static Indexes, innovative and powerful tools that speed-up Binary Search, with the use of additional space with respect to the table being searched into.
-Such space is devoted to the ML model.
+Such space is devoted to the Machine Learning Model.
 Although in their infancy, they are methodologically and practically important, due to the pervasiveness of Sorted Table Search procedures.
-In modern applications, model space is a key factor and, in fact, a major open question concerning this area is to assess to what extent one can enjoy the speed-up of Learned Indexes while using constant or nearly constant space models.
-We address it here by (a) introducing two new models, i.e., denoted {\bf KO-BFS} and {\bf SY-RMI}, respectively; (b) by systematically exploring, for the first time, the time-space trade-offs of a hierarchy of existing models, i.e., the ones in {\bf SOSD}, together with the new ones.
-We document a novel and rather complex time-space trade-off picture, which is very informative for users.
-We experimentally show that the {\bf KO-BFS }can speed up Interpolation Search and Uniform Binary Search in constant space.
-For other versions of Binary Search, our second model, together with the bi-criteria {\bf PGM} index, can achieve a speed-up with a model space of $0.05\%$ more than the one taken by the table, being competitive in terms of time-space trade-off with existing proposals.
-The {\bf SY-RMI} and the bi-criteria {\bf PGM} complement each other quite well across the various levels of the internal memory hierarchy.
-Finally, our findings are of interest to designers, since they highlight the need for further studies regarding the time-space relation in Learned Indexes.
+In modern applications, model space is a key factor and, in fact, a major open question concerning this area is to assess to what extent one can enjoy the speed-up of Binary Search achieved by Learned Indexes while using constant or nearly constant space models.
+In this paper, we investigate the mentioned question by (a) introducing two new models, i.e., the Learned $k$-ary Search Model and the Synoptic Recursive Model Index, respectively; (b) systematically exploring the time-space trade-offs of a hierarchy of existing models, i.e., the ones in the reference software platform \emph{Searching on Sorted Data}, together with the new ones proposed here.
+We document a novel and rather complex time-space trade-off picture, which is very informative for users as well as designers of Learned Indexing Data Structures.
+By adhering and extending the current benchmarking methodology, we experimentally show that the Learned $k$-ary Search Model can speed up Binary Search in constant additional space.
+Our second model, together with the bi-criteria Piece-wise Geometric Model index, can achieve a speed-up of Binary Search with a model space of $0.05\%$ more than the one taken by the table, being competitive in terms of time-space trade-off with existing proposals.
+The Synoptic Recursive Model Index and the bi-criteria Piece-wise Geometric Model complement each other quite well across the various levels of the internal memory hierarchy.
+Finally, our findings stimulate research in this area, since they highlight the need for further studies regarding the time-space relation in Learned Indexes.